Why are endorsements in insurance necessary?

 - Equipment breakdown endorsement.
 This modifies your commercial property insurance so it can pay for equipment repairs or replacement after power surges, loss of air pressure, electrical malfunctions or other problems.

 - Accounts receivable endorsement.
-Add this to enable commercial property insurance to cover financial shortfalls due to customers failing to pay their bills on time.
+Add this to enable commercial property insurance to help cover financial shortfalls due to customers failing to pay their bills on time.

 - Electronic data processing (EDP) endorsement.
-Request it to expand your business owner’s policy (BOP) to cover electronic data loss after a power outage, flood or other natural catastrophe.
+Request it to expand your business owner’s policy (BOP) to help cover electronic data loss after a power outage, flood or other natural catastrophe.

 These are examples of templated endorsements, meaning ones that insurers have ready-to-go to add to your coverage.
 However, if your policy has an unusual gap that doesn’t have a template, ask your broker or insurer to develop a customized endorsement for your company.